frankwswang/Quiqbox.jl/README.md

 # Citation
 If you use Quiqbox in your research, please cite the following paper:
-- Wang, W., & Whitfield, J. D. (2023).
-Basis set generation and optimization in the NISQ era with Quiqbox.jl. *Journal of Chemical Theory and Computation, 19*(22), 8032-8052.
+- [Wang, W., & Whitfield, J. D. (2023).
+Basis set generation and optimization in the NISQ era with Quiqbox.jl. *Journal of Chemical Theory and Computation, 19*(22), 8032-8052.][JCTC-url]

 <br />
 <br />